RocketMan/zookeeper/docs/Playlists.md

 * events (to-many)

 Events are included as attributes rather than relations in the playlist resource object.
-To fetch events as relations, use `api/v1/playlist/:id/events`.
+To fetch events as relations, issue a GET request to `api/v1/playlist/:id/events`.
 See the [Events Relationship](#events) section below for more information.

 ### Filters